top of page

 Jennifer Hardy

-• 2 min read
+• 3 min read

-This adds another condition that can be treated with GLP-1s.
+This approval adds another condition that can be treated with GLP-1s.
 In fact, Wegovy is now approved for MASH in addition to obesity, overweight with related health risks, and reducing cardiovascular events in people with established heart disease.

 wegovy approved for mash (liver disease)